 - Exhibit a garment you purchased along with a poster or report that summarizes care requirements not only for this garment but also for garments made of other natural and synthetic fibers; exhibit should also include a care cost analysis for garments of different fibers. - Exhibit a garment you purchased which you have repaired or altered along with a poster or report that provides a clothing inventory list which includes cost savings for repaired items as compared to purchasing replacement garments. - Exhibit multiple garments you purchased along with a poster or report that provides plans and commentary for a fashion show that would capture the attention of an audience.
 Fashion show plans should identify target audience, include show venue, purpose of the show, and fashion show logistical plan for the fashion show that includes a financial plan.
-Exhibitor should be prepared to demonstrate modeling skills.
+Exhibitor should be prepared to demonstrate modeling skills and bring at least one garment to display and wear.